+Private foundation/business grants come from private entities such as companies, foundations, and even individuals.
 A prime private grant example is the Google Ad Grants program.
 The Google Ad Grant is an advertising grant that gives eligible nonprofits $10,000 a month in ad credits to boost their organization to the top of Google’s search results.

-Wrapping Up: Top Tips for Funding Your Nonprofit Organization
+4 Quick Tips for Funding Your Nonprofit Organization

 We’ve covered a lot of ground when it comes to nonprofit marketing—but don’t walk away without some quick helpful hints.
 As a final piece of guidance, here are four tips for creating your organization’s funding model: